 Dan's Grandad moved to Crib House Farm and started his small milk producing business with just 20 cows and an appetite for adventure.

-Our gently rolling fields knit together to form a patchwork quilt that covers 550 acres of beautiful Dorset countryside.
-Thick hedgerows bristle with wildlife and the underlying clay soils provide the perfect environment for pasture and forage crops.
-We grow these in the summer months and harvest them for the cows to eat through the winter months.
+Our gently rolling fields knit together to form a patchwork quilt that covers over 300 acres of beautiful Dorset countryside.
+Thick hedgerows bristle with wildlife and the underlying clay soil provides the perfect environment for pasture and forage crops.
+Traditional crop rotation along with a regenerative grazing system ensures that the soil remains rich and fertile.

 We manage our carbon footprint by being as energy efficient as possible by using modern solar energy technology alongside heat recovery systems.
 We will also be joining some of the new Environmental Land Management schemes.

 Our farm is now home to a small herd of beef cattle.